Skip to content

 Everything You Need To Know About Carpeting Aquarium Plants

 Carpeting plants can seem daunting for new aquascapers.
-As I contemplated entering the planted aquarium hobby, I was fairly confident that I’d have success growing easy stem plants, but I was much less sure of my ability to grow carpeting plants: the smaller, “ground cover” plants that form a dense mat over the foreground of a tank.
+As I contemplated entering the planted aquarium hobby, I was fairly confident that I’d have success growing easy stem plants.
+However, I was less confident in my ability to grow “ground cover” plants that would form a dense mat in the foreground of a planted tank.
 As it turns out, there was little need for me to worry.

-Part of the misconception that achieving a dense carpet is best left to the pros ultimately boils down to poor plant choice.
-In fact, with the right plant species, a carpet can even be achieved without CO2.
-Unfortunately, many new aquascapers are often unaware of these easier species, and choose much more difficult, temperamental plants such as HC (Hemianthus callitrichoides 'Cuba') or Glossostigma elatinoides.
-While beautiful, these species are much more reliant on diffused carbon dioxide and consistent, stable water conditions and parameters.
+Unfortunately, many new aquascapers are unaware of these easier species, and choose much more difficult, temperamental plants such as Dwarf Baby Tears (Hemianthus callitrichoides 'Cuba') or Glossostigma elatinoides.
+While beautiful, these aquarium carpet plant species are much more reliant on CO2, high lighting, and stable water conditions and parameters.

 Utricularia Grammafolia